betaflight/betaflight/docs/Modes.md

 _e.g.
 You can configure a 3 position switch to send 1000 when the switch is low, 1500 when the switch is in the middle and 2000 when the switch is high._

 Configure your tx/rx channel limits to use values between 1000 and 2000.
+The range used by mode ranges is fixed to 900 to 2100.

 When a channel is within a specifed range the corresponding mode is enabled.